Purnia Airport

 Purnea Airport is a domestic airport and an Indian Air Force station serving Purnia and Seemanchal subregion in Bihar, India.
-It is located on the western outskirts of Purnia, in Guasi (Chunapur) and is operated by the Airports Authority of India.
+It is located on the western outskirts of Purnia, in Goasi (Chunapur) and is operated by the Airports Authority of India.

 History

 The airfield was built in 1963, after the 1962 Sino-Indian War, as a launching base for the Siliguri Corridor by the Indian Air Force to support military logistics and to support operations in the areas of Northeast India.

 It was originally known as Chunapur Air force Station.

 The base was maintained by the '5 Care & Maintenance Unit' (C&MU) of the IAF till 1974.
 In the Indo-Pakistani war of 1971, the airfield was used as a secondary diversion airfield.
 The '14 Forward Base Support Unit' (FBSU) was formed on 1 Jan 1981.
 During the 1980s, the airbase saw active flying by Folland Gnat / HAL Ajeet aircraft.
 Hawker Hunter and MiG-21FL Type-77 aircraft.
 Night-time operations began in 1987.
 Some MiG-27s based at Kalaikunda Air Force Station were temporarily operated from this Base from 2003 to 2005.
 It has remained under the control of the Indian Air Force for decades with passenger operations scheduled to start in September, 2025.

 Balurghat Airways and Jam Airways used to operate Purnia-Kolkata flights during 1956-58 and 1976–78, respectively.
 They, however, withdrew their services for want of adequate infrastructure.